And by “stuff” I mean piles.

 For some of us the problem isn’t where to put the stuff.
 It is that we have too much stuff.
 So, first let’s learn to do a little dejunking, ridding ourselves of the unnecessary clutter.
 With what is left, we’ll find a place other than the dreaded culprit piles of “for now” where they currently lodge.

-Make a vow that for the rest of Christmas break, you will devote a chunk of time each day to de-cluttering.
+Make a vow that for the rest of this month, you will devote a chunk of time each day to de-cluttering.
 The result?
 Less piles and more smiles.
 Here’s how:

 First, you’ll need five boxes.
 (Or, if you are tackling a really big room or area, bins or laundry baskets.)
 They will hold items that you come across that belong somewhere other than where they are at the moment.